duskjet/aspnetcore-json-rpc/.github/README.md

  :---: | --- |
  `415` | The `Content-Encoding` header is specified |

-With logger factory availability, the following events may appear in a journal:
+According to the current logging configuration, the following events may appear in a journal:

  ID | Level | Reason |
  :---: | --- | --- |